Korean REACH: The Act on the Registration and Evaluation of Chemicals (K-REACH)

 We’re here to help!

-Intertek is the single source solution for complying with the registration, testing, and documentation requirements of K-REACH.
+Intertek is the single-source solution for compliance with the registration, testing, and documentation requirements of K-REACH.

-Intertek offers the following chemical notification-related services to the producers, suppliers and users of industrial, commercial and consumer chemicals:
+Intertek offers the following chemical registration–related services to the producers, suppliers, and users of industrial, commercial, and consumer chemicals:

 - Classification of substances